 What’s on tap: More than a dozen different brews, which is a lot considering Urban Harvest has a relatively small two-barrel system.

-Reason to go: It’s cozy, and because it’s just a short walk to Brenner Brewery (706 S. 5th St.) and MobCraft (505 S. 5th St.) you can make a crawl out of it.
+Reason to go: It’s cozy, and because it’s just a short walk to the Sprecher Walker’s Point Taproom (706 S. 5th St.) and MobCraft (505 S. 5th St.) you can make a crawl out of it.

 Opened: April 2017

-What’s on tap: A variety of brews named after notable West Allis names and events.
-Try the Western Days Vienna Lager.
+What’s on tap: A variety of brews named after notable West Allis names and events like the Western Days Vienna Lager.
+Also, the only Candy Corn Cream Ale in town.

 Reason to go: Owner Erik Dorfner is as enthusiastic about his job as anyone you’ll ever meet.